pepopowitz/do-scary-things/slides/src/03-why.md

 if we see something dangerous,

-our limbic system does some pattern matching,
+our limbic system finds out about it,

-says "bweep bweep bweep"
+assesses it,

-and we run, before we even realize what's happening.
+and tells us to run away.

 ...